tcione/sundial/README.md

 Tweak it to your liking.

 ### Running the program
 Although this can be run as a standalone program, this is designed to be triggered in a schedule.
-My personal recommendation is using a oneshot systemd service + a systemd timer.
+My personal recommendation is using a oneshot systemd service + a systemd timer (this comes out of the box if you are using the nix flake).

 ## Roadmap // TODO
-- [ ] Nix flake for easy setup
+- [x] Nix flake for easy setup
 - [ ] Maybe automatically fetch user coordinates

 ## Notes